Teaching has been Rosie's

 Luxembourg,

-found that, sadly, nearly all adult education classes have now
+In England, she found that, sadly, nearly all adult education classes had

 vanished – certainly all ceramics classes - even in schools.
 As a

-result there is a severe lack of 'clay experience' around.
+result there was a severe lack of 'clay experience' around, though

 lovely south-facing studio out of an old greenhouse with a superb

-view of Devon’s rolling hills, which is now a fantastic place for
+view of Devon’s rolling hills, which became a fantastic place for

 students to work and marvellous for her in which to teach.
 Rosie

-operates like a school ceramics department working the academic year
+operated as a proper school ceramics department working the academic year

 with

-children and adults range in age from 6 to whatever and Rosie covers
+children and adults ranged in age from 6 to whatever and Rosie covered

 all aspects of clay work, including the wheel, using stoneware and

 earthenware glazes.
-Rosie has a wide range of glazes, which she gets
+Rosie had a wide range of glazes, which she

 from Bath Potters Supplies and Botz in Germany.
-She prefers to charge an
+She prefered to charge an

-all-in price that covers clay, all tools, moulds, glazes, oxides and
+all-in price that covered clay, all tools, moulds, glazes, oxides and

 firings.
-That way, students get to use a large variety and choice of
+That way, students got to use a large variety and choice of

-materials and glazes, which they might not otherwise be able to
+materials and glazes, which they might not otherwise have been able to

 afford.
-All Rosie asks them to bring is an apron or an old shirt.
+All Rosie asks them was to bring an apron or an old shirt.

-Classes are limited to 10 students, on Tuesdays and Wednesdays, both mornings and evenings.
+Classes were limited to 10 students, on Tuesdays and Wednesdays, both mornings and evenings.

 The friendly ambiance

-within the studio, working to music and a coffee, enables everyone to
+within the studio, working to music and a coffee, enabled everyone to

-relax and produce of their best.
-No two people are doing the same
+relax and to produce of their best.
+No two people were doing the same

-pieces as they follow their own programme, at their own level, with
+pieces as they followed their own programme, at their own level, with

 some guidance and stimulation from a project sheet - or their